Tax Notification – 1098T

 1098-T Box Explanation

-Box 1 should be blank as MGCCC is not required to report this information at this time.
+Box 2 Should be empty as MGCCC does not report eligible charges at this time.

 Box 3 should be empty as MGCCC did not change reporting methods this year.